seleniumbase/SeleniumBase/README.md

 #### **Step 2:** Create a virtualenv for seleniumbase and activate it

-If you're not sure how to create a virtual environment, [follow these instructions]().
+If you're not sure how to create a virtual environment, [follow these instructions](https://github.com/mdmintz/SeleniumBase/blob/master/help_docs/virtualenv_instructions.md) to learn how.

 #### **Step 3:** Install necessary packages from the SeleniumBase folder and compile the test framework (from within your virtual environment)